A multitude of resources are available for students in the Center for Intercultural Studies.

-Description: A peer-reviewed biannual International Journal of Cross-Cultural Studies (IJCCS) is a specialization in anthropology, sociology, psychology, economics, political science which uses field data from many societies to examine the scope of human behaviour and test hypotheses about human behaviour and culture.
+Description: A peer-reviewed biannual International Journal of Cross-Cultural Studies (IJCCS) is a specialization in anthropology, sociology, psychology, economics, political science which uses field data from many societies to examine the scope of human behavior and test hypotheses about human behavior and culture.
 Cross-Cultural research refers to empirical studies carried out among members of various cultural groups who have had different experiences that lead to predictable and significance difference in behaviour.

 International Journal of Culture and Mental Health

 This important new peer-review journal provides an innovative forum, both international and multidisciplinary, for addressing cross-cultural issues and mental health.
 Culture as it comes to bear on mental health is a rapidly expanding area of inquiry and research within psychiatry and psychology, and other related fields such as social work, with important implications for practice in the global context.

 International Journal of Intercultural Information Management

 The main objectives of IJIIM are to promote the research and practice of new strategies, tools, techniques and technologies for the design, development and implementation of IS/IT involving intercultural deviations.
 This will help improve the effectiveness of using IS/IT in service and manufacturing industries around the world.
 IJIIM aims to establish an effective channel of communication between academic educators, information systems workers, managers, industry consultants, and practitioners to contribute, disseminate and learn from each other's work.
 The global dimension is emphasized to overcome cultural and national barriers and to meet the accelerating technological changes and changes in global economy.
 IJIIM acts as a forum for exchanging innovative ideas and sharing research and practical experiences in intercultural information management.